-Similarly to the rest of the world, statelessness in Europe is both historical and current.
-It arose mainly due to state succession,106 during the significant changes to European's states borders in the 1990s.
+Similar to the rest of the world, statelessness in Europe is both historical and current.
+It arose mainly due to state succession, 107 during the significant changes to the borders of European states in the 1990s.
 The collapse of the USSR and the disintegration of Yugoslavia left a trail of poverty, destruction, refugees, and a high number of stateless persons.